What is Cluster API Add-on Provider for Fleet (CAAPF)?

 - Install CAPI with the required experimental features enabled and initialized the Docker provider for testing.

-EXP_CLUSTER_RESOURCE_SET=true CLUSTER_TOPOLOGY=true clusterctl init -i docker -a rancher-fleet
+EXP_CLUSTER_RESOURCE_SET=true CLUSTER_TOPOLOGY=true clusterctl init -i docker --addon rancher-fleet

 Wait for all pods to become ready and your cluster should be ready to use CAAPF!